Tip 1: Comfortable and functional clothing

 That’s why you check your equipment before starting your cycle tour.
 Is the bike helmet still safe?
 Many people don’t know that the helmet shell becomes brittle over the years.
 Note: the manufacturer will often indicate the maximum life on the packaging.
 If this is not the case, the Eurobike team recommends replacing a helmet with a new one every 5 years.
 The basic principle is: a new helmet must be worn after every fall!

 New helmet that doesn’t fit properly?
 Then you should definitely take a look in the blog post ‘the right bike helmet’!
+For your little ones, the article "The right bike helmet for children" will help you decide.

 Tip 3: Correctly assess your stamina